StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-timelines/about-case-timelines.md

 Case timelines provide a chronological view of all events that occurred during the lifecycle of a specific case.

-This topic explains the components of case timelines in TheHive.

 {% include-markdown "includes/other-reports-cases-from-case-timelines.md" %}

 ## Components